vives-project-xp/ProjectMaster/README.md

 - Conbee 2 Deconz Zigbee USB Dongle
 - Raspberry PI 3B or Raspberry Pi 4 ModelB

-You can find all the information where we bought them[here](./documentation/BOMLIST.md).
+You can find all the information where we bought them [here](./documentation/BOMLIST.md).

 ## Installation